Limburgsgeboortecohort/Residential-air-pollution-oculomotor-markers/README.md

 - `11_BKMR_DLM_First1000Days.R`
   Performs the BKMR-DLM analysis for air pollution exposure during the first 1000 days of life.

-## Analysis dataset

-The R scripts expect the individual-level analysis dataset to be available locally as:

-`data/analysis_dataset.xlsx`

-The participant-level ENVIRONAGE dataset is **not included in this repository**.

-The individual-level data underlying this study cannot currently be made publicly available because they are being used in several ongoing and planned studies that are at different stages of the research and publication process.
-In addition, access to individual-level cohort data is subject to applicable ethical, privacy, and institutional data-governance requirements.

-No individual-level participant data are included in this repository.

 ## Software

 Statistical analyses were performed using: